Mort the Dead Teenager: Other adults

+Proposed adaptations

-Film adaptation
+Film

 A film version of Mort the Dead Teenager had been in development since 1997.
 Robert Zemeckis and Steven Spielberg were attached to produce at DreamWorks with Larry Hama and Joe's Apartment director John Payson writing the script.
 Elijah Wood was in talks for the starring role of Mort and Dominique Swain as his love interest.
 (Note: In all cited news articles and press reports given about the known iterations of the project, Kimberly is not named as a character role, instead a "love interest" descriptor is used.
-As confirmed in the 8-minute pitch trailer, Kimberly was to be a character in the film, but no news sources name her directly.)
+As confirmed in the 8-minute pitch trailer and Jim Cooper's script, Kimberly was to be a character in the film, but no news sources name her directly.)

-In November 1996, a little less than a year before DreamWorks' adaptation was announced, Wizard claimed that an animated television adaptation of the comic was in early development for UPN, but this would also not come to fruition.
+Coming Attractions, an IGN-affiliated movie news site, received a scoop on the film in 2000, stating, according to an anonymous source: A buddy of mine at Dreamworks [sic] who does accounting (how he knows this, being in accounting I don't know) told me that Mort the Dead Teenager was dead as a project.
+He said in the wake of Columbine and media-related incidents of teen violence, as well as all those stupid teen "horror" films, the honchos at Dreamworks: first tried to put this thing in turnaround, second, threw it on the proverbial trash-heap.
+It just sort of seems a little too tasteless and not nearly low-brow enough for todays [sic] post There's Something About Mary audience.

-Production had switched sometime around 2002 with Quentin Tarantino and Madonna replacing Spielberg and Zemeckis, production now at A Band Apart, with Dean Paraskevopoulos hired to direct.
-Jim Cooper, screenwriter and future Jeopardy! contestant, had contributed a draft for this iteration of the project.
-Jessica Simpson was reportedly cast as Mort's love interest a year later, with test footage shot.
+Production had switched sometime around 2002 with Quentin Tarantino and Madonna replacing Spielberg and Zemeckis as producers at A Band Apart, later Maverick Films once Tarantino left the project, with Dean Paraskevopoulos hired to direct.
+Jessica Simpson was reportedly cast as Mort's love interest a year later, with test footage shot by cinematographer Dean Cundey that also featured Mason Gamble as Mort.
 Hama later stated that he had no large involvement with any of the attempted adaptations despite writing a screenplay, and that his involvement with the future of the comic ended after it was finished.